Data Protection Act

 - Implications of breaching this policy

-We need to comply with the Data Protection Act in relation to all personal data.
+We need to comply with the Data Protection Act (as amended from time to time) in relation to all personal data that is processed by the University.
 To ensure this happens, it has developed this policy which sets out the obligations of staff in this respect.

 'Processing' data is widely defined and includes every plausible form of action that could be taken in relation to the data such as obtaining, recording and keeping, or using it in any way; sharing or disclosing it; erasing and destroying it.